• Skip to primary navigation

 • Quickly cut in the butter using a dough blender, two forks, or your fingers until blended and no pieces are larger than a pea.

-• Place the dough on floured surface and lightly knead to bring it together.
-Divide in half and press into two discs about 3/4 inches thick.
-Cut each disc into 4 equal slices to make 8 scones in all.
-Transfer to the prepared baking sheet about 1/2 inch apart.
-Brush the tops with cream.
+• Cut each disc into 4 equal wedges to make 8 scones in all.
+Transfer to the prepared baking sheet at least 1 inch (2.5 centimeters) apart.

 • Bake in the preheated oven until golden, about 12-14 minutes.
-Let cool for 5 minutes before removing to wire rack.
+Allow to cool at room temperature for 5 minutes before removing to wire rack.

 To make the glaze:

-Next Post: Giouvarlakia Soupa and The Greek Slow Cooker Cookbook Review »
+Next Post: Giouvarlakia Soupa and The Greek Slow Cooker »

 Reader Interactions